 Multi-State Collaboration Awarded $1.5 million from U.S. Department of Energy

-Montpelier, Vermont— The Public Service Department (PSD) announced on November 14, 2013 that it would participate in a regional effort targeting non-hardware “soft” costs for photovoltaic (PV) electricity systems and increasing coordination across Connecticut, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Montpelier, Vermont— The Public Service Department (PSD) announced today that it would participate in a regional effort targeting non-hardware “soft” costs for photovoltaic (PV) electricity systems and increasing coordination across Connecticut, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Clean Energy States Alliance (CESA), a national nonprofit organization that works with state and federal agencies, industry leaders, and other stakeholders to promote renewable energy and energy efficiency, will coordinate the initiative, which has been awarded $1.5 million under the U.S. Department of Energy (DOE) SunShot Initiative Rooftop Solar Challenge II program.

 The PSD will be the lead agency for Vermont’s involvement in this project.
 “Vermont has succeeded dramatically in deploying solar energy, and we are excited to work with other New England states to build on this success and work to further lower the cost of solar energy in our region” said Christopher Recchia, Commissioner of the VT PSD.